bioconda/bioconda.github.io/_sources/recipes/ucsc-bigwigtowig/README.rst.txt

    :replaces_section_title:
    :noindex:

    Convert bigWig to wig.
-This will keep more of the same structure of the
+This will keep more of the same structure of the original wig than bigWigToBedGraph does\, but still will break up large stepped sections into smaller ones.

    :homepage: http://hgdownload.cse.ucsc.edu/admin/exe/
    :license: varies; see http://genome.ucsc.edu/license